scraggo/scraggo.github.io/README.md

 ## Branching and Deploying

 The `master` branch only contains built files.
 For this reason, the `develop` branch is the de facto, most up to date source code.
-All branches should be branched from develop.
-Locally run `npm run deploy` to publish the site.
+All branches should be branched from `develop`.
+Locally run `npm run deploy` to publish the site (ideally from `develop` after merging to it).

-## Images and Cleaning
+## Cleaning and Copying files to /public

-In order to avoid using separate graphQL queries for images, the `clean` script also copies certain images back into a public directory.
+In order to avoid using separate graphQL queries for images, the `clean` script runs the `task:copy` script to copy certain images (and other files) into a public directory.

 ## Sparse queries bug